 The very next day I went shopping and bought all of the ingredients to make my very own lemonade and I have been making it this way ever since.
 Now let me show you how it’s done.

-Country Time Lemonade Drink Mix (but any brand should work), 2 large navel oranges, 1 lemon, 1 lime, 1 cup sugar, (you can totally leave out the extra sugar if you like your lemonade a bit on the tart side), and ice.
+This recipe consists of Country Time Lemonade Mix, 2 large navel oranges, 1 lemon, 1 lime, 1 cup sugar, (you can totally leave out the extra sugar if you like your lemonade a bit on the tart side), and ice.

-Mix 1 heaping cup lemonade mix with 1 cup sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart boiling water.
+Mix 1 heaping cup gluten-free lemonade mix with 1 cup of sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart of boiling water.
 Stir until the powdered mix is dissolved, then transfer to a large pitcher. *If you are using a glass pitcher you may need to allow the liquid to cool off a little so that the hot liquid doesn’t break the glass.

 Next, squeeze the juice of one whole navel orange into the hot liquid.
 Personally, I like a lot of pulp in my orange juice.
 If you do not like a lot of pulp, then simply strain the juice.

 While the lemonade is cooling, cleanse the lemon, lime, and remaining navel orange and cut it into thin slices.

 Add the orange, lemon, and lime slices to the warm liquid and stir.
 Allow the mixture to cool to room temperature.

 Once the lemonade has cooled, carefully add 1-quart cold water and enough ice cubes to fill the pitcher.
 Stir well.

 I suggest making the lemonade the day before because this allows time for all of the juices to beautifully blend together.